-Indeed, the today`s consensual localization for Homer’s Troy is a village Hisarlik near the Hellespont straits.
-Herr Heinrich Schliemann solemnly baptized as “Troy” a 100 by 100-metre excavation site in a minuscule ancient settlement (such ruins do abound there).
+Indeed, today`s consensual localization for Homer’s Troy is a village Hisarlik near the Hellespont straits.
+Herr Heinrich Schliemann solemnly baptized as “Troy” a 100 by 100-meter excavation site in a minuscule ancient settlement (such ruins do abound there).

 Subsequently, he publicly announced the finding of gold of Priam artefacts.
-The ‘”ancient” treasures found “miraculously” he designed himself and manufactured by Paris jewellers Bulgari.
-Schliemann’s made lots of noise about his earthshattering discovery, therefore was sued by the Ottoman government, lost his case, paid the fine of 400 pound-sterling and sold the Priam`s treasure at a hefty profit to a state museum in Berlin in 1881.
+The ‘”ancient” treasures were found “miraculously” he designed himself and manufactured by Paris jewelers Bulgari.
+Schliemann’s made lots of noise about his earth-shattering discovery, therefore was sued by the Ottoman government, lost his case, paid the fine of 400 pound-sterling, and sold the Priam`s treasure at a hefty profit to a state museum in Berlin in 1881.